kybp/watson-resume/README.md

 # Watson Resume Checker

+This is a small application that allows users to submit their cover letter and resume to have them analysed by IBM Watson Natural Language Understanding.

 ## Installation

 Run `yarn` or `npm i` in the root project directory to install all dependencies